Agentic AI: agents that do the work, not just talk about it

 What is agentic AI?

 The model gets a goal plus the means to pursue it — tools, data, autonomy to sequence the work — and runs until it's done.
-The difference from a chatbot is structural:
+The difference is structural: a chatbot responds in one turn; an agent plans, calls a tool, reads the result, picks the next step, and repeats until the goal is met or a guardrail stops it.

 Three capabilities make it agentic: